 - Abbasher Palace Hotel – (5 minutes from the airport) Airport transfers are available. » Check Rates

-- Assaha Hotel – (7 minutes from the airport) Free airport pick-up is available upon request. » Check Rates
+- Assaha Hotel – (7 minutes from the airport) Airport transfers are available upon request ($). » Check Rates

 - Kanon Hotel – (7 minutes from the airport) Airport transfers are available upon request. » Check Rates